 In the Debug Perspective, you can step the program and enable or disable the breakpoints.

-To use the breakpoint, you should run the graph using→ .
-It's a common mistake to run the graph from context menu and then wonder why the breakpoint has not been reached.
+To use the breakpoint, you should run a graph using→ .
+If you run a graph from the context menu, the breakpoint will not be reached.

 To debug in multiple components, place breakpoints to these components and run the graph in debug mode.
 The components run in parallel, the graph run stops when the first breakpoint is reached.